 3. Find out what treatment options are available.

 While there is no cure for hearing impairment, the severity of your hearing loss will determine the kind of treatment option that your audiologist will recommend.
 Common treatments options will include the following:

 - Medication—depending on the type of hearing loss, your child’s audiologist may recommend medication for your child

 - Hearing aid— this an assistive listening device that is used to improve your child’s hearing.
 Children can begin to use these from the age of one month.
 This electronic device can either be worn inside or behind the ear to amplify sound for the wearer.
 A hearing aid is composed of a microphone, to pick ambient sound, an amplifier to increase the loudness, and a receiver that transfers sound signals to the wearer’s ear.
-Some of the best hearing aids brands recommended by audiologists include Starkey, Phonak, Widex, and Lyric.
+Some of the best hearing aids brands recommended by audiologists include Starkey, Phonak, Widex, Blue Angels Hearing and Lyric.

 - Cochlear implants—children with profound hearing loss may be advised to get cochlear implants after hearing aids haven’t helped.